hageressam1/banking-data-warehouse-dbt-snowflake/README.md

 ~/.dbt/profiles.yml
 ```

-Create/configure the profile with your own Snowflake credentials:
+Create or configure the profile with your own Snowflake credentials:

 ```text
 account